RLAlpha49/AniLinkPy/docs/index.md

 ### AniList

 To start using AniLink, you need to import it and initialize it with an optional authentication token.
-You can get an authentication token by registering your application on the AniList website.
+You can get an authentication token by registering your application on the AniList site.

 !!! example "Importing & Initializing AniLink"